 If you're a collector of vintage Grace Livingston Hill books, you may not realize that she published several books under another name—Marcia Macdonald.

 Before the internet made things easy for collectors, these books often went overlooked in their J.B.
 Lippincott first editions.
-As you can see below, The White Lady's first edition lists only Marcia Macdonald.
-Early reprints by Grosset & Dunlap list both names, with either Marcia's or Grace's name in parentheses as you can see in the dust jacket from Found Treasure.
+As you can see below, Out of the Storm and The White Lady first editions list only Marcia Macdonald.
+Early reprints by Grosset & Dunlap list both names, with either Marcia's or Grace's name in parentheses, as you can see in the dust jacket from Found Treasure.
 As time went on, later reprints simply listed Grace Livingston Hill as the author to avoid confusion.